-- Maintain existing regular visual inspection procedures by site personnel (ie maintain the approximately weekly to fortnightly inspections of each area as part of general operations, with more frequent visits to locations with identified issues).
+- Maintain existing regular visual inspection procedures by site personnel (i.e. maintain the approximately weekly to fortnightly inspections of each area as part of general operations, with more frequent visits to locations with identified issues).
 If indications of slope instability are identified, notify a suitably experienced and qualified geotechnical engineer / engineering geologist for further assessment; - Continue efforts to revegetate the slopes with deep rooted species; - Continue efforts to manage surface water runoff from the natural springs; and - Continue to undertake annual inspections during spring and potentially following extended periods of prolonged, intense rainfall should it occur during the review period.

-In addition to the landslip monitoring and revegetation recommendations discussed above, the site investigation observed six farms dams exhibiting varying levels of degradation, namely: Small farm dam within Mass02; moderately sized farm dam to southwest of Mass05; larger farm dam on southern side of Mass06; larger farm dam on southern side of Mass13; larger farm dam located upstream of Mass 14; and small farm dam to south of Mass16.
+In addition to the landslip monitoring and revegetation recommendations discussed above, the site investigation observed six farms dams exhibiting varying levels of degradation, namely: Small farm dam within Mass02; moderately sized farm dam to southwest of Mass05; larger farm dam on southern side of Mass06; larger farm dam on southern side of Mass13; and small farm dam to south of Mass16.